LucasBerzuk/COMP2600A2/README.md

 ### Setting Up the Website

-Once you have your repository and work space set up, now it is time to set up the static website.
+Once you have your repository and workspace set up, now it is time to set up the static website.
 The benefits of using a static website rather than just creating a PDF for a task such as this, is that it allows you to update content almost instantly as outlined in Etter's book.
 If you were to use a PDF to create your resume, you would have to resend out new copies of this PDF every time you update the file.
 With a website it will automatically update!

 - Step 4: In your command line, type *pelican-quickstart* to initialize the pelican project.